DePauw University ROI Analysis

 ROI Analysis

-DePauw University's in-state tuition is $57,070.
-One year after graduation, alumni earn $42,104.
-Five years after graduation, earnings increase to $58,476, and after ten years, earnings reach $70,527.
+The annual tuition at DePauw University is $57,070.
+One year after graduation, alumni earn a median salary of $42,104.
+Five years after graduation, the median salary increases to $58,476, and after ten years, the median salary is $70,527.
 The median debt for students is $27,000, and 39.6% of students receive financial aid.

 Generated from College Scorecard & IPEDS data